Work at Equity

 How to Apply

-Please send completed applications and equalities monitoring forms to jobs@equity.org.uk clearly marked as [FULL NAME – WALES ORGANISER/ASSISTANT].
+Please send your completed application and equalities monitoring form to jobs@equity.org.uk clearly marked as [FULL NAME – OFFICIAL].
 CVs sent in isolation will not be considered and only Word-compatible files or PDFs will be accepted.
-We regret that we are only able to accept applications in English for this role.
-This is because the recruitment process will be managed by staff based outside of Wales.

 Job Description and Person Specification